shubhammuley/Blazor_SignalR_Chat_App/README.md

-# Group and Individual Chat App using Blazor SignalR SQLite
+# ChatApp (Blazor - SignalR - SQLite)

+**Introduction**

+Welcome to the GitHub page for ChatApp project !
+This project utilizes .NET Blazor and SignalR to create a real-time chat application.